walkthetalk/zircon/system/dev/sysmem/sysmem/README.md

   * Garnet processes (non-driver garnet processes)

-Regardless of how a client connects, the client ends up with a fuchsia.sysmem.Allocator2 client channel, on which FIDL requests can be made.
+Regardless of how a client connects, the client ends up with a fuchsia.sysmem.Allocator client channel, on which FIDL requests can be made.

 ## Serving FIDL in sysmem driver